nkoep/nkoep.net/posts/decision-tree-regressor.md

-In reading up on decision trees, the topic of the first post in this series, I noticed that most introductions focus (justifiably so) on the way decision trees are used to make predictions, while mostly skipping over the way these trees are actually constructed.
+In reading up on decision trees, the topic of the first post in this series, I noticed that most introductions focus (justifiably so) on the way decision trees are used to make predictions, while mostly skipping over the way such trees are actually constructed.
 Arguably, the latter is much less important from a practical perspective since there's very little reason to ever use your own hand-rolled implementation